 Perhaps it is now time for all short-life plastic products to be made with this technology.

-Evidence is available – from tests done in real time at Bandol on the coast of France that oxo-bio plastic will degrade to low molecular-weight materials under natural conditions in water, and samples aged under those conditions were studied at Queen Mary University London where the abiotically degraded plastic was presented as the only source of carbon available to the bacteria.
+Evidence is available – from tests done in real time at Bandol on the coast of France that oxo-bio plastic will degrade to low molecular-weight materials under natural conditions in water.
+Samples aged under those conditions were studied at Queen Mary University London Microbial Degradation of Plastic in Aqueous Solutions Demonstrated by CO2 Evolution and Quantification where the abiotically degraded plastic was the only source of carbon available to the bacteria.
 The samples were proved to be biodegraded by bacteria commonly found in the oceans, and separate samples were biodegraded by bacteria commonly found on land.
 The degraded plastic was also proved to be non-toxic to those bacteria.

 A report has been published by researchers who are marine biologists – not polymer scientists.
 For the OPA response to this report see opa-comments-on-plymouth-10